mattleibow/CreatingPlatformPlugins/README.md

-The dummy assembly doesn't have to do anything (it usually just throws an exception), it just needs to have the same name as the platform assembly and have the same _public_ types and mambers.
+The dummy assembly doesn't have to do anything (it usually just throws an exception), it just needs to have the same name as the platform assembly and have the same _public_ types and members.

 ### An Example Library